ashutoshmjain/shutri/PROJECT_ARTIFACTS/TESTPLAN_MILESTONE3.md

 ### Conclusion

-If the command runs without errors, a success message is displayed, and the generated `.shutri` file is created with the correct format and plausible data, the test is successful.
-This confirms that the core functionality of Milestone 3 is working as specified.
+If all commands run as described, producing the correct output and error messages, the test is successful.
+This confirms that the core functionality of Milestone 3 and its overwrite safeguard are working as specified.